-The University of Akron College of Engineering
+About the College of Engineering

 The University is surrounded by excellent cultural diversity and post-academic opportunities for our future engineers.
 Located in Northeast Ohio, Akron is home to several small and large industries, as well as nearby government laboratories.

 100 Years of Excellence

 The last decade has been a time of tremendous growth, innovation and student success for the College.
-Examples of this include:

-- 3,000 undergraduate students in fall 2014, doubling enrollment since fall 2004
+- 3,000 undergraduate students in fall 2018, doubling enrollment since fall 2004

-- 400 graduate students
+- 300 graduate students

-- 9x increase in research activity in 2012 compared to 2007
+- 9 times increase in research activity in 2012 compared to 2007

-- Launching the new Aerospace Systems Engineering baccalaureate degree program - the first undergraduate program in the U.S. with Systems content
+- Launching the new Aerospace Systems Engineering baccalaureate degree program - the first undergraduate program in the U.S.

-- Establishment of the National Center for Education and Research on Corrosion and Materials Performance (NCERCAMP) and the first baccalaureate degree in corrosion engineering in the U.S.
+- Establishment of the National Center for Education and Research on Corrosion and Materials Performance and the first baccalaureate degree in corrosion engineering in the U.S.

-Propelled by the dedication of our students, faculty, alumni, friends and industrial partners, we are making extraordinary progress and have positioned the College to continue to make a significant impact on the lives of our students, Northeast Ohio and the world.
+Propelled by the dedication of our students, faculty, alumni, friends and industrial partners, we are making extraordinary progress and have positioned the College of Engineering to continue to make a significant impact on the lives of our students, Northeast Ohio and the world.